Boaz Misholi: DSP

 In 1986, Misholi joined a team of developers specializing in signal processing and founded CallTalk Ltd. The company, sold and renamed DSP, later split into two companies, one traded on NASDAQ and the other sold to Intel.

 Aura Investments

 In 1992, Misholi cofounded Aura, an investment company traded on the Tel Aviv stock exchange.
 Misholi was chairman and CEO of Aura until 2000.
-While serving as CEO, Misholi invested in many companies, among them FundTech, Versamed, Magma and Skyline.
+While CEO, Misholi invested in many companies, among them FundTech, Versamed, Magma and Skyline.
 In 2000, Misholi sold Aura to Yitzhak Tshuva's Green Group.

 In 2005, Misholi rejoined Aura and changed its focus to real-estate.
 In the wake of losses due to the real-estate crisis in eastern Europe in 2008-2009, the company was liquidated in 2011.

 FundTech

 In 1994, Misholi joined Fundtech, a company that developed software facilitating electronic money transfers between financial institutions.
 Misholi was active chairman and the first lead investor.
 The company sold its system to thousands of banks.
 In early 1998, Fundtech raised additional capital through a public offering and was valuated at $900 million.
 When Misholi left Fundtech at the end of 1999, it was worth $1.1 billion.